Rabder/cse15l-lab-reports/lab.md

 Welcome to CSE 15L.
 In this tutorial, you will learn how to install VSCode, how to remotely connect to a remote computer and some useful bash commands.

 ## Step 1: Installing Visual Studio Code
-First, go to [the official VSCode website](https://code.visualstudio.com/) and download the installer that corresponds to your operating system:
+First, go to [the official VSCode website](https://code.visualstudio.com/) and download the installer that corresponds to your operating system

 <img src="lab1_pic1.png"
      alt="Markdown Monster icon"